leeiozh/EddyClicker/README.md

 ## Using

+### First start

+When you first start the program, you will be asked to select files with the pressure field and vortex centers, as well as a folder for saving files.
+The last opened files will be opened automatically during subsequent starts.
+Saved tracks from the folder are loaded automatically.

 ### Navigation

 The display uses grid node coordinates, and the geographic coordinates corresponding to the cursor position are